Formal complaints

 If you wish to take a concern about our care further, you can contact the complaints team of the hospital concerned.

-We want to learn from complaints and no patient or complainant will be treated unfairly because a concern has been raised about our care.
+We want to learn from complaints.
+No patient or complainant will be treated unfairly because a concern has been raised about our care.
 No record is made of a complaint within a patient’s medical notes.

 • NHS complaints should be made as soon as possible after the event, as it is easier for everyone involved to remember what happened.